 A function used to produce variables like \$CPPINCFLAGS.
-It takes four or five arguments: a prefix to concatenate onto each element, a list of elements, a suffix to concatenate onto each element, an environment for variable interpolation, and an optional function that will be called to transform the list before concatenation.
+It takes four mandatory arguments, and up to 4 additional optional arguments: 1) a prefix to concatenate onto each element, 2) a list of elements, 3) a suffix to concatenate onto each element, 4) an environment for variable interpolation, 5) an optional function that will be called to transform the list before concatenation, 6) an optionally specified target (Can use TARGET), 7) an optionally specified source (Can use SOURCE), 8) optional affect_signature flag which will wrap nonempty returned value with \$(and \$) to indicate the contents should not affect the signature of the generated command line.

-'''

-env['CPPINCFLAGS'] = '$( ${concat(INCPREFIX, CPPPATH, INCSUFFIX, env, RDirs)} $)
+env['CPPINCFLAGS'] = '\${concat(INCPREFIX, CPPPATH, INCSUFFIX, env, RDirs,

-'''